ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

    {:important}

 8. Complete the bare metal server configuration.
    * Select an existing bare metal server configuration that is being used by the existing ESXi servers in the cluster.
 This option is not available under the following conditions:
-      * The bare metal configuration being used by the existing ESXi servers in the cluster is **Broadwell**.
+      * The bare metal configuration used by the existing ESXi servers in the cluster is **Broadwell**.
       * The storage type of the cluster is **Local disks**.
    * Select a new bare metal server configuration:
       * (NSX-V only) For instances with vSphere Enterprise Plus 6.7u1, specify the VMware vSphere version for the new ESXi server.
       * For **Skylake** and **Cascade Lake**, specify the **CPU model**, the amount of **RAM**, and the **Number of bare metal servers**.
       * For **SAP-certified**, specify the **CPU model and RAM** and the **Number of bare metal servers**.
 9. Complete the subnet settings.
-   * Select to continue using the previously selected primary subnets.
+   * Select to continue to use the previously selected primary subnets.
    * Select to specify primary subnets.
 Then, use the lists to select the **Public primary subnet** and **Private primary subnet**.
 10. Complete the storage configuration.
 Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN license edition.
 If you want more storage, select the **High performance Intel Optane** checkbox.
 11. On the **Summary** pane, review the estimated pricing and click **Create**.